Dr Dan Lawrence

 (email at email@example.com)

 I am a Landscape Archaeologist with a focus on the Near East and Central Asia during the Holocene.
 I run two major research projects.
 The Semiyarka Urban Survey, funded by the British Academy, is investigating the site and surroundings of Semiyarka in Kazakhstan, a 140 hectare Bronze Age City.
-The Climate, Landscapes, Settlement and Society (CLaSS) project, funded by an ERC Starting Grant, runs from January 2019 and will examine the relationship between complex human societies and climate change over the last 8,000 years.
+The Climate, Landscapes, Settlement and Society (CLaSS) project, funded by an ERC Starting Grant, began in January 2019 and examines the relationship between complex human societies and climate change over the last 8,000 years.

 I direct the Durham Archaeology Informatics Laboratory, a research hub dedicated to Landscape Archaeology, GIS and remote sensing and computational approaches to the archaeological record.
 I am Deputy Editor of the journal Antiquity, a member of the AHRC Peer Review College and sit on the steering committees of the British Association of Near Eastern Archaeologists and the journal Iraq.
 I am an affiliated scholar to the Endangered Archaeology in the Middle East and North Africa (EAMENA) project and the Computational Research in the Ancient Near East II (CRANE II) project.